endlos99/xdt99/MANUAL.md

 process the source code any further.
 In particular, the usual restrictions on using VDP memory access routines apply.

-Note that cartridge file generation is still an experimental hack that may not work without specific adaptions to your assembly source code.
+Note that cartridge file generation is still somewhat experimental and may not work without specific adaptions to your assembly source code.